Subaru Crosstrek: Production version

 For the 2016 model year, the Premium trim received the all weather package with two-level heated front seats and heated mirrors as standard equipment, along with the option of Subaru's Starlink Safety and Security system (standard on the Limited) including an SOS button, automatic collision notification system, stolen vehicle recovery, and a vehicle monitoring app.
 The Limited trim got rear cross-traffic alert, blind spot monitoring, and lane-change assist.
-This year also included revised styling and the removal of the XV prefix from the name in the United States and Canada.
+This year also included revised styling and the removal of the XV prefix from the name in North America.
 It was also the last year of the Hybrid model.

 The 2017 model was largely unchanged, with the only change being a new trim, which was the Platinum Special Edition (which could be considered an option package to the Premium trim).
 Included was special interior and exterior styling, a sunroof, keyless ignition and entry, and blind-spot monitoring with rear cross-traffic alert.

 Despite being a lifted Subaru Impreza hatchback, sales have been much stronger in the US, due to sedan/hatchback sales slowing in the country.